emyemy89/decentralized-exchange/README.md

 ## Introduction

 This is a **Decentralized Exchange (DEX)** capable of doing the following:
-- Users can deposit tokens (like Token A and Token B)
+- Users can deposit tokens, like Token A and B
-- Users can create buy/sell orders (e.g., "I want to buy 10 Token A for 2 Token B each")
+- Users can create buy/sell orders (ex, 'I want to buy 10 Token A for 2 Token B each'
-- The system matches compatible orders and executes trades automatically
+- The system matches orders and executes trades automatically
-- Everything is stored on the blockchain (transparent and secure)

 ---

 ## How to test

-### **Step 1: Make Sure Everything Is Installed**
+### **Step 1: Ensure everything is installed**

 ```bash
 #  in root